wyaeger/viral-metagenomics-pipeline/README.md

 11. SAM to BAM conversion and BAM sorting.
 Tool: SAMtools (will-1umb-samtools.sh)
 12. Metagenome binning (consolidating contigs that are part of the same genome) using MetaBAT (will-1umb-bbmap.sh)
 -----
-13. Check genome completeness + get some taxonomic information.
-Tool: CheckV
+13. Check genome completeness for the viral scaffolds assembled by metaviralSPAdes.
+Tool: CheckV (will-1umb-checkv.sh)
-14. Host prediction:
-      a.
-BLAST the contigs and look at E-values for various hosts––if good, it may be a match.
-      b.
-VPF-class (also does taxonomic assignment)
-      c.
-DStar2?
-      d.
-Host taxon predictor?
-15. Annotation (which can help with taxonomy).
-Tool: DRAMv
+14. Taxonomic classification and host prediction for the putative viral genomes (scaffolds).
+Tool: VPF-class (will-unique-vpfclass.sh)